-This investment has a high degree of risk.
-Before you invest you should carefully consider the risks and uncertainties described below and the other information in this prospectus.
+An investment in the Company has a high degree of risk.
+Before you invest you should carefully consider the risks and uncertainties described below and the other information in this Annual Report.
 If any of the following risks actually occur, our business, operating results and financial condition could be harmed and the value of our stock could go down.
 This means you could lose all or a part of your investment.